CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 the attack only goes to the "sustain" level of the "ADSR trace" in the "ADSR trace with slow attack" example.)

 This is because of how the EG works.
-The attack and the decay start _at the same time._ If you look at the figure to the right called "ADSR trace with slow attack," you can see a third, blue trace.
+If you look at the figure to the right called "ADSR trace with slow attack," you can see a third, blue trace.
 The blue trace is a pulse which is fired when the input goes high.
 As you can see, the pulse is pretty short.
 One way to think about the duration of the pulse is that it's the maximum length of time your attack can be for there to still have a